dingo/api-docs/Transformers.md

 }
 ```

 This `transform` method is the only required method, you're free to add as many other methods as you like.
 The purpose of the `transform` method is to take the `$response`, and hand it off to your transformation layer along with the `$transformer`.
 Your transformation layer should then return an array which is then returned by the `transform` method.
+Of course, if your layer is very simple you can do it all inside of this class.

 The `$binding` parameter may be useful should your transformation layer include more advanced features such as the ability to add meta data or allow other developers to interact with your layer via the callback.